Sean329/Ethereum_Supply_Chain_Management_Dapp/README.md

 - Part 4 - Deploy smart contracts on Rinkeby: Deploy the smart contracts with Truffle.
 - Part 5 - Build the frontend.

-The Rinkeby contract address for this project is: TBD
+The contract address on Rinkeby: TBD